Blank Dogs

 Blank Dogs is an American post-punk project from Brooklyn.
 It is a monicker for multi-instrumentalist Mike Sniper, who had previously played with DC Snipers.

 Releases

 Blank Dogs' first releases arrived in 2007.
-By 2008, it had issued around hundred releases in 2008, in various formats.
+By 2008, it had issued around a hundred releases, in various formats.
 Among them was an anthology on Troubleman Unlimited Records.
-Blank Dogs signed with In the Red Records and 2009, and released the full-length Under and Under as a CD and double LP.
+Blank Dogs signed with In the Red Records in 2009, and released the full-length Under and Under as a CD and double LP.
 (The latter pressing had bonus tracks).
-Crystal Stilts and Vivian Girls guest on the album.
+Crystal Stilts and Vivian Girls guest play on the album.